kubevirt/user-guide/docs/operations/client_passthrough.md

 #### Windows support

-- Redirecting USB devices on Windows requires the installation of [UsbDk]().
+- Redirecting USB devices on Windows requires the installation of [UsbDk][].
 - Be sure to have `usbredirect` included in the PATH Enviroment Variable.

 [UsbDk]: https://github.com/daynix/UsbDk